 The points you earn translate into a rewards rate of approximately 1% on general spending, 2% on air and foreign currency purchases and 3% on American Express Travel arrangements at a bare minimum if you redeem points for gift cards.
 If you redeem for nights or flights instead, you're likely to double or even triple the rewards rates.
 For reference, compare these rates to other cards such as the Amex Platinum cashback card that returns 1% to 1.25% on general spending, with a 5% cashback welcome bonus.

 Cardholders also get two complementary airport lounge visits a year, at over 700 airport lounges globally, which can make a holiday feel more special.
 Additional visits can be purchased at the prevailing rate.

-The potential to earn a 10,000-point welcome bonus and 10,000-point annual bonuses (worth at least £50 each, but probably more like £100) add to the card's short and long-term value.
+The potential to earn a 20,000-point welcome bonus (worth at least £100, but could be 2X to 3X that figure) add to the card's short and long-term value.
 The table below shows what a potential cardholder might earn in the first year with the Preferred Rewards Gold Card, assuming a Membership Rewards point is worth the minimum value of .5p, the gift card value.

 |Sample Year 1 Rewards||Membership Rewards Points||Minimum Estimated Value (at 0.5p/point)|

 |General Spend of £20,000||20,000||£100|

 The Preferred Rewards card annual fee is £140 a year, but it's waived in the first year.
 While the annual fee is hefty, the rewards can offset the cost.
 How much do you need to spend to earn back the annual fee?
 At most £28,000.
 By spending £28,000 on general spending you'll earn 28,000 points for the year.
 The value of 28,000 is at least £140 if you redeem for gifts cards—enough to make up for the annual fee.
 (The annual fee is waived the first year.)